Open Postdoctoral Position

 Mechanistic studies on eukaryotic transcription began over 50 years ago with the identification of the three forms of RNA Polymerase (Pol) and the discovery in the 1980’s of eukaryotic basal transcription factors.
 Since then, great progress has been made in identifying important principles of transcription and its regulation.
-These include: (i) the discovery of nearly all of the gene-specific transcription factors (TFs), coactivator complexes, and components of the basal transcription machinery, (ii) recognition of the important roles that chromatin, chromatin modifications, and higher order chromosome architecture plays in gene regulation, and (iii) fundamental insights into the molecular mechanisms of gene-specific TFs, coactivators, and RNA polymerases.
+These include: (i) the discovery of nearly all the regulatory transcription factors (TFs), cofactor complexes, and components of the basal transcription machinery, (ii) recognition of the important roles that chromatin, chromatin modifications, and higher order chromosome architecture plays in gene regulation, and (iii) fundamental insights into the molecular mechanisms of gene-specific TFs, cofactors, and RNA polymerases.
 With this background, and the availability of important new technologies, this is an excellent time to tackle the next level of fundamental problems in gene regulation.
-The work in our laboratory is focused on two problems central to eukaryotic transcriptional regulation: a) the function of gene-specific transcription factors, and b) genome-wide specificity and mechanisms of transcription coactivators.
-These two problems are highly interrelated.
-For example, TFs, chromatin architecture, and promoter sequences play a critical role in determining coactivator requirements and the assembly pathway for the Pol II transcription machinery at particular genes.
-Examples for some of our current work is given below.
-In future work, we aim to use a wide variety of approaches to address mechanisms of TFs including novel transcription activation domains, TF cooperativity, and coactivator function and specificity.
+Outlines of our current projects are given below.

 Erijman, A., Kozlowski, L., Sohrabi-Jahromi, S., Fishburn, J., Warfield, L., Schreiber, J., Noble, W., Söding, J., and Hahn, S. (2020).
 A high-throughput screen for transcription activation domains reveals their sequence characteristics and permits reliable prediction by deep learning.
 Mol Cell May 12:S1097-2765(20)30262-8. doi: 10.1016/j.molcel.2020.04.020..